Echeveria agavoides Lem.

 Cotyledon agavoides, Echeveria obscura, Echeveria yuccoides, Urbinia agavoides, Urbinia obscura

-Echeveria agavoides is a small, stemless, succulent plant, up to 5 inches (12.5 cm) tall, with a star-shaped rosette of fat leaves up to 8 inches (20 cm) in diameter.
-The apple green leaves are triangular, with reddish edges and a terminal spine.
-The inflorescences in summer appear on slender, single-sided cymes up to 20 inches (50 cm) long.
-The flowers are pinkish-red with petals tipped with dark yellow.
+Echeveria agavoides is a stemless succulent, up to 5 inches (12.5 cm) tall, with dense, usually solitary rosettes of fat, triangular leaves with a terminal spine.
+The rosettes grow up to 8 inches (20 cm) in diameter.
+Leaves are apple green with edges that can turn reddish in bright sunlight.
+Flowers appear in summer on slender cymes up to 12 inches (30 cm) long.
+They are pinkish-red or orange, with petals tipped with dark yellow.

 How to Grow and Care